 The Status page of our ADSL2 router shows DSL link speed and IP settings.
 There is a diagnostic submenu to display low level ATM and ADSL stats.
+If you can get to the modem the good news is at least your LAN is working correctly even if you cannot access the Internet.

-9.3 PING
+12.4 PING

 PING is a Windows command line utility to determine if a remote machine is reachable.
 The host is specified by either IP address or domain name.
 PING uses Internet Control Message Protocol (ICMP) to determine round trip time to the remote host.
 Not all hosts respond to Ping some administrators disable it.
+It is a good ideal prior to troubleshooting to have a host in mind.
+I like using DSL Reports because I use the site a lot and it responds to Ping.

 In the first example we ping a local PC its IP address.
 In the second case we ping a public web server on the Internet by its domain name.
 When Pinging by name first step is to translate host name to IP address.
+If you are able to Ping an Internet host by IP address but not by URP there is a problem with DNS resolver.
+Try configuring one of the PCs with public DNS resolver.
+I use Google's 8.8.8.8 just because it is easy to remember.
 This quickly determines if DNS is working correctly.
 The third example shows a typical report when the host ignores ping requests.